Best business internet in 2026

 Overview

-Xfinity offers business internet plans with speeds ranging from 150 Mbps to 1.25 Gbps.
-The 150 Mbps plan is not fast enough for most businesses, so if you choose Xfinity, go with the 300 Mbps, 500 Mbps or 800 Mbps plans.
-Keep in mind that Xfinity is a cable provider, so upload speeds will be much slower than those of the fiber providers we’ve included above.
+Xfinity offers business internet plans with speeds ranging from 300 Mbps to 2 Gbps.
+The recommended plan for most businesses is the 1.25 Gbps deal, but keep in mind that Xfinity is a cable provider, so upload speeds may be much slower than a fiber provider (although Xfinity does sometimes offer symmetrical speeds, depending on area).

 Additional Information